What does Python Full Stack Developer do?

 print(is_palindrome('hello')) # Output: False

-9. What is the Global Interpreter Lock (GIL) in Python?
+9. What is Python's Global Interpreter Lock (GIL)?

-The Global Interpreter Lock (GIL) is a mutex in CPython that protects access to Python objects, preventing multiple native threads from executing Python bytecodes at once.
-It ensures that only one thread executes Python code at a time, even if run on multi-core processors.
-The GIL can be a problem for CPU-bound programs but does not affect I/O-bound programs significantly.
+In Python, the Global Interpreter Lock (GIL) is a mutex that guards against several native threads running Python bytecodes simultaneously.
+Even when running on multi-core CPUs, it guarantees that only one thread runs Python code at a time.
+The GIL can be a problem for CPU-bound programs, but does not affect I/O-bound programs significantly.

 10. What are decorators in Python, and how do they work?